It’s International Men’s Day 2021

 It is, of course, frustratingly slow at times.

-I was brought back down to earth recently when I excitedly told my eight-year-old daughter that the US had elected both the first black person and the first woman to the role of vice president and she was horrified.
+I was brought back down to earth last year when I excitedly told my daughter, who was eight at the time, that the US had elected both the first black person and the first woman to the role of vice president… and she was horrified.

 “What?
 They’ve only just done that?!
 Were they not allowed before now or they just didn’t?!”